feroult/yawp-site/guides/api/transformers.md

 Note: All transformers can be applied for collections queries or fetching single objects.

-Finally, you can also create more sofisticated transformers using the presenter pattern, like this:
+Finally, you can also create more sophisticated transformers using the presenter pattern, like this:

 ~~~ java
 public class UserTransformer extends Transformer<User> {